Nauru national soccer team: History

-The Nauru Soccer Federation had reportedly applied for membership in both the OFC and FIFA but was denied, presumably because of a lack of infrastructure and league system.
-In 2009 the Nauruan Minister of Sport Rayong Itsimaera indicated that the island nation desired to become a member of FIFA and the OFC and the organizations wanted to accept them, but reiterated that there were challenges preventing Nauru from joining both bodies.

 Previously, Nauru had never played any official international matches.
 However, a Nauruan representative team had played twice, including a 2–1 victory over phosphate miners representing the Solomon Islands in 1994.
 The second match featured a Nauru selection playing refugees from the Nauru Regional Processing Centre at the Denig Stadium in 2014 in recognition of World Refugee Day.

+In 2018, Capelle and Partner, a large retail store in Nauru represented the nation in a 7-a-side tournament, where they faced Kilipati, a representative team of Kiribati, who they beat 5-2.
+The tournament also included Kilipati B, Solomon Islands and Tuvalu, with Tuvalu recording a 3-1 win over the Solomon Islands and an 8-1 win over Kilipati B. A match between Iran and Tuvalu was also held at the Nauru Regional Processing Centre.
+All teams were selected from diaspora communities in Nauru.

 After a long hiatus, the Nauru Soccer Association was relaunched in 2018.
 In 2020, the association’s vice-president, Kaz Cain, announced that Nauru was considering creating its first-ever official national side for a tournament in Hawaii in 2021.
 After issues caused by the COVID-19 pandemic, the association was relaunched in 2023 as the Nauru Soccer Federation under the Nauru Olympic Committee umbrella.
 The federation intended to build a grassroots soccer culture on the island and field its first-ever official national team.

-In December 2023, Englishman Charlie Pomroy was appointed by Head of Nauru Soccer Federation Gareth Johnson as Nauru’s first-ever national team head coach.
+In December 2023, Englishman Charlie Pomroy was appointed by Head of Nauru Soccer Federation Gareth Johnson as Nauru first-ever national team head coach.

-Nauru's goal was to join the likes of the Federated States of Micronesia and the Marshall Islands in increasing participation in the sport in their countries.
-Joining Pomroy in Nauru's project were Paul Watson and acting NSA president, local Kaz Cain.
-The team’s first jersey was also expected to be available to the public sometime in 2024.
-Johnson stated: "If we do not play at least one match in a Nauru kit I will see 2024 as a failure."